perezlidia/SADEW-AridMonitor/README.md

 ## Standardized Variable Samples

-Within the options, we can analyze the mapping from different variable perspectives, which will give us access to interesting data.
+Among the options, we will be able to analyze the mapping of the diverse standardized variables that are used for modeling and generating arid zones.

 ![img4](https://github.com/user-attachments/assets/2b52c1f3-dce6-486c-8b6b-64325818cab3)